Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-In the case mentioned in point 22.1.2 and also approved by CDF, the beneficiary shall, within 30 days from the date of receipt of the notification on approval of the application, return in full the subsidy it has collected, otherwise, CDF will make a compulsory withdrawal and reject all subsidy applications made by the beneficiary within two years from the date of expiration of the return period. | ||||
+If the situation referred to in clause 22.1.2 occurs and approval is granted by the Fund, the beneficiary must return all funding amounts already received within 30 days from the date of receiving the notification of approval of the application; otherwise, the Fund will proceed with compulsory collection and will refuse any funding applications submitted by the beneficiary within two years from the expiry of the return period. | ||||

 22.4